 The program budget must include all anticipated expenses and revenue.
 Wherever possible, projected expenses should be based on estimates provided by suppliers or appropriate University offices.

 Applicants are expected to exercise prudence and request funds only for essential costs that cannot be covered otherwise.
 The following instructions pertain to specific budget items.
 All amounts should be rounded to the nearest dollar.

 Student Wages - The exact nature of work to be performed by students should be indicated either in the proposal narrative or the Budget Narrative.
-Requests for student hourly wages that exceed Pennsylvania's minimum wage are allowed but must include justification in terms of university policy and/or the nature of the work to be performed by students.
+Requests for student hourly wages that exceed Pennsylvania's minimum wage are allowed but must include justification in terms of University policy and/or the nature of the work to be performed by students.
 Clearly indicate how much students will be paid and for how many hours.
-Be sure to explore whether Work-Study wages could be a better option for student wages.